 There is a kick-ass girl boss scene with the nuns that is a hilarious disaster.
-Sister Van Helsing gives a military-style command and the nuns all draw stakes and points them at Dracula.
+Sister Van Helsing gives a military-style command and the nuns all draw stakes and point them at Dracula.
 I fell apart.
-It was the only entertaining scene in the whole show.
-She’s the biggest problem in the show.
-She’s one of those feminist’s heroines that they audience is automatically expected to love.
-Despite doing nothing to earn it.
+It was the only entertaining scene in the whole show but it was rolling on the floor hilarious.
+Sister Van Helsing is the biggest problem in the show.
+She’s one of those feminist heroines that the audience is basically ordered to love, despite doing nothing to earn it.
 Gattis and Moffat have been working with established characters for too long, they don’t know how to build from scratch anymore.

 Anyway, the super secret Jonathon Harker Institute springs into existence and rescues Dracula from his watery grave.
 It’s run by Sister Van Helsing’s grandniece (same actress).
 They imprison Dracula in order to “study him.”
 His lawyer Renfield gets the D-man sprung on the grounds that vampires don’t exist.
 And rather than try to kill Dracula the Harker Institute throws up its hands in exasperation and wanders off-screen.